Rehyanyadav/main/README.md

 # all level question are available in the main file.

 ## LeatCode question
--Leat code questions are include in folder of leadcodeproblem with sum divided into easy medium and hard problems -Interview questions are added in the selfpracticed section go and check the questions
+- Leat code questions are include in folder of leadcodeproblem with sum divided into easy medium and hard problems
+- Interview questions are added in the selfpracticed section go and check the questions

 ## Roadmap